ShresthJn19/sales-forecasting-dashboard/README.md

-# 📈 Sales Forecasting Dashboard – Time Series Project
+# 📈 Retail Sales Forecasting – Time Series Project

 Forecasting monthly retail sales using Prophet to support inventory planning and executive reporting.
 The project combines time series modeling with business impact simulation and dashboard-ready exports for Tableau.